mwmoeller/relleom-crm-api/README.md

 # relleom-crm-api
+While learning the Spring Framework and brushing up on some REST concepts, I thought I'd share my attempts with the world.

 This is a REST API that exposes a simplified model of a CRM.
 This implements th Hypermedia As The Engine Of Application State (HATEOAS) constraint out of the box using the Spring Framework, Spring Boot, MongoDB and auth0.

 # Getting started